Visiting London any time soon? You'll be busy beavering away looking for the best attractions the nation's capital has to offer, no doubt.

 Starting at Green Park tube station, you'll receive a treasure hunting pack and be split into teams of between two and six people.
 Take on intellectual and physical challenges along the way.
 Place 1st to 4th to win a prize.

-Try this for size:Head out on a treasure hunt with a mate on the London Underground.
+A great idea:Head out on a treasure hunt with a mate on the London Underground.

 Warner Bros.
 Studio Tour London